bibisixtynine/zx80app/readme.md

 ## MINIMAL REQUIREMENT TESTED (but may work on older configuration) :

-As far as you can install the 2023 (lower version may also work... not tested) Chrome/Chromium/Thorium,microsoft edge/safari(17 on osx) webbrower version 119? or more, or , (with the exception of iOS, where Safari is a must), you'll be able to achieve this easily !
+As far as you can install the 2023 (lower version may also work... not tested) Chrome 106+/Chromium/Thorium,microsoft edge/safari(17 on osx) webbrower version 119+, or , (with the exception of iOS, where Safari is a must), you'll be able to achieve this easily !
 (min requirement ios 12 with Safari, osx catalina 10.15 with Chrome/Chromium, windows 7 (with Thorium), windows 10/11 with Chrome/Chromium/Thorium/Edge, Linux with Chrome/Chromium/Thorium, Android 6 with Chrome/Chromium
 It may also works well with other browsers but without the install app functionnality and offline mode.